CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/multiple-server-with-ha/recovery/web-application-server/recover-gateway-from-backup.md

 ---
 title: "Recover Gateway From Scheduled Backup"
 linkTitle: "Recover Gateway From Scheduled Backup"
-description: "Information about recovering Gateway from a backup."
+description: "Instructions to recover Gateway from scheduled backups."
 weight: 40
 ---

 # {{% param title %}}

-This guide describes how to recover the Gateway from a backup.
+This guide describes how to recover Gateway from a backup.
 This will recovery the flow repositories and the openApi definitions.
 Any recovery need for the web config must be done manually.

 ### Configure the Recover Script